How to Prepare Your Kids for Kindergarten | Resources and Technology

 Kindergarten is a big step for kids and parents alike.
 It’s likely the first time your child will be away from you in a school setting for most of the day.
 It’s also the beginning of their intellectual journey.

 Most states require kids to enter kindergarten by age 5 or 6, with a few exceptions.
-Though it might be your child’s first school experience, there are ways you can prepare them for it at an earlier age by using technology.
+Though it might be your child’s first school experience, there are ways you can prepare them for it at an earlier age by plugging into valuable resources.

 It’s understandable not to want to have a phone, tablet, or laptop in front of your young child’s face 24/7.
 But, technology isn’t all bad or damaging.
 When used the right way, it can make the transition to kindergarten easier for your little one.
 It might even make it easier on you when you know they’re more prepared and ready to tackle whatever is thrown at them throughout the year.

-So, how can you use technology to empower your child as a new student and make sure they are mentally, socially, and emotionally ready for this big step?
+Technology to empower your child as a new student and make sure they are mentally, socially, and emotionally ready for this big step.
+It can also assist parents to find the resources they need to ensure their kids are prepared in every way.

 Make Sure They’re Socially Ready